 The use of the breath in yoga versus Pilates

 Unlike Yoga, Pilates provides very little passive stretching.
 Pilates classes often incorporate the breath into each movement.
-In Pilates breath is primarily used as a force for activating the abdominal muscles. focusing the mind is secondary in Pilates.
+In Pilates breath is primarily used as a force for activating the abdominal muscles.
+Focusing on the mind is secondary in Pilates.
 In Yoga, the breath is often used for centering the mind and focus as the main goal with exercise goals as a secondary byproduct.

 - Weight training